ayoeyesan/coins/README.md

 # coins
-Transfers coins between student accounts of coin bot
+Transfers coins between student accounts using coin bot and school email API's.
+Contains functions that can call API, display ones coins balance, and